Frequently Asked Questions

 Q: Where can a Guide Dog puppy accompany its puppy raiser?

-A: A puppy in training can accompany a puppy raiser anywhere within the eight Western States( AZ, CA, UT, OR, NV, WA, ID & CO) that is leader approved and deemed age appropriate for the pup.
+A: A puppy in training can accompany a puppy raiser anywhere within the ten States( AZ, CA, UT, OR, NV, WA, ID, CO, TX & NM) that is leader approved and deemed age appropriate for the pup.
 A Guide Dog puppy should be exposed to a variety of socialization experiences.
 Puppy raisers take their pups to malls, grocery stores, school and work, among other places.
 Many times, the puppy raising group’s regularly scheduled meetings will include outings specifically designed for puppy socialization.
 Leaders also teach the raisers appropriate ways in which to expose the puppies to a wide range of socialization experiences.

 Q: Does a Guide Dog puppy require any special foods?